tommi00/HomeAssistant-zigbee2mqtt-remote/README.md

 - 🛠️ **Support for various Zigbee remotes**: Works with devices like the Tuya Zigbee Remote and others.
 - ⚙️ **Predefined configurations for easy setup**: Simplifies the integration process.
-- 🌐 **Seamless compatibility with Zigbee2MQTT**: Ideal for smart home setups.
+- 🌐 **Seamless compatibility with Zigbee2MQTT and Home Assistant**: Ideal for your smart home setups.

 ## Getting Started